cost of living per month Poland

 If you wish to eat out at a reputable pizza restaurant, indulge yourself in Polish cuisine or visit a pierogarnia (dumpling restaurant) a few times a month, your wallet shouldn’t take a hit.

-On the basis of eating out and visiting a cafe for coffee and cake once a month, I think 150 zł is about right.
+On the basis of eating out and visiting a cafe for coffee and cake once a month, I think that 350 zł is about right.

 It’s not expensive to buy a monthly pass to travel on public transport in Gdańsk and other major Polish cities.

-I pay 109 zł for a monthly public transport pass to get around Gdańsk.
-It’s a lot less hassle to take a tram into town or a bus to the district of Wrzeszcz, than it is to sit in traffic jams and worry about having to find a parking spot.
+For the first three months of 2025, I paid 168 zł for a monthly public transport pass to get around Łódź.
+It’s a lot less hassle to take a tram into town or a bus to other districts in the city, than it is to sit in traffic jams and worry about having to find a parking spot.

-Let’s imagine that one half of our couple travels 15 km to and from work every day by car, and spends around 350 zł per month in total on petrol.
+Let’s imagine that one half of our couple travels 15 km to and from work every day by car, and spends around 600 zł per month in total on petrol.
 Bear in mind that petrol prices in Poland seem to be lower than in neighbouring EU countries.
-The other half of the couple relies on public transport (109 zł).
+The other half of the couple relies on public transport (138 zł per month on the basis of paying for a three-month ticket).
+As for the teenager who attends primary school, the cost of a twelve-month ticket in zone 1 is 144 zł.

 Healthcare in Poland